-At this point, everyone knows Facebook, and probably have an account on the most popular social network in the world.
+At this point, everyone knows Facebook and, probably, has an account on the most popular social network platform worldwide.
 Facebook has 2.19 billion monthly active users according to this study.

 It’s a great marketing tool and companies use it to show their products and earn customers.